Deng Lun: 2019-2022: Mainstream popularity

+2022-present: Career stoppage

+On March 15, 2022, Deng Lun was fined US$16.6 million for tax evasion, for which he issued an apology on Weibo.
+His private and official social media accounts were subsequently closed.
+Thereafter, he shifted his focus to the hotpot business Fireroom, which he co-founded with childhood friend Guo Jiaxi in 2020.
+In January 2025, he was featured in Art PDF magazine as a faceless, nameless model.

 Endorsements

 He has served as brand ambassador for brands like Bvlgari, L’Oreal, Ralph Lauren, Roger Vivier, and Bally.
 Within a year, he achieved the grand slam for the “Big 5” men's magazines in China with appearances in Harper's Bazaar Men, GQ, Elle Men, L’Officiel Hommes, and Esquire, another first for the “Post-90s Generation”.